Moderate change in trend US stocks, T-bonds, US Dollar

-SPECIAL ANNOUNCEMENT – Friday, December 10 is roll-over day for Stock Index Futures.
-Move to March 2022.
-The month and year symbol is H22.
+SPECIAL ANNOUNCEMENT – Wednesday, Dec.
+15, at 2 PM EST there will be a Fed Policy announcement.

-12/09 Recap: - The S&P opened with a 10 handle gap down, and then declined another 7 handles into a 9:30 AM low.
-From that low, the S&P rallied 11 handles into a 9:48 AM high.
-From that high, the S&P zig zagged 20 handles lower into an 10:39 AM low.
-From that low, the S&P rallied 18 handles into an 11:33 AM high.
-From that high, the S&P declined 12 handles into a 12:06 PM low.
-From that low, the S&P rallied 12 handles into a 1:36 PM high.
-From that high the S&P zig zagged 25 handles lower into the close.
+12/14 Recap: - The S&P opened with a 26 handle gap down and then dropped another 11 handles for an opening minute low.
+From that low, the S&P rallied 29 handles into a 9:45 AM high.
+From that high, the S&P zig zagged 53 handles lower into a 12:49 PM low of the day.
+From that low, the S&P zig zagged 41 handles higher into a 3:36 PM high.
+From that high, the S&P declined 20 handles into a 3:54 PM low.
+From that low, the S&P bounced 6 handles into the close.

 The NOW Index has returned to the NEUTRAL ZONE.